Freiburg

 Posted by

-With over 200,000 inhabitants, Freiburg is by far the largest city near the Black Forest.
-The University of Freiburg, located in the centre of the city, is one of the largest and most important universities in southern Germany.
+With over 200,000 inhabitants, Freiburg is by far the largest city near the Black Forest after Karlsruhe.
+The University of Freiburg, right in the city center, is one of the largest and most important universities in southern Germany.
 Freiburg im Breisgau is a city with many young people and a left-liberal flair.
 The city was and is a pioneer in the eco-movement.
-Since 2002, Freiburg has been the first major German city to have a green mayor.
+Freiburg was the first major German city to have a green mayor.
 Furthermore, Freiburg is one of the warmest cities in Germany.
-An above-average number of rich people and celebrities have made Freiburg their home of choice.
-Freiburg’s biggest problem is the lack of housing and the resulting high prices for rents.
+An above-average number of rich and famous people have made Freiburg their adopted home.
+The biggest problem in Freiburg is the lack of housing and the resulting high rent prices.

-Best city walk Freiburg: “Gässle, Bächle und mehr” is a great city walk with a guide.
-You see the old town with its famous alleys and streams, the famous cathedral and much more.
-City guide with a lot of knowledge and humor.
-At least once a week also bookable in English.
-Bookable on the internet at Getyourguide: more info and booking
+Best city tour Freiburg: “Gässle, Bächle und mehr” is a great city tour with a guide.
+You can see the old town with its famous alleyways and streams, the famous cathedral and much more.
+Daily 1-2 times.
+Bookable online at Getyourguide for just 12 euros in 2023: More info and booking

 Image: © reises – Fotolia.com